 Want to know all about the Lawful Evil alignment?
 You’re in the right place!
 This article explains the Lawful Evil character alignment, how to play it, and lists character examples.

-Keep reading for Lawful Evil traits, character background ideas, how Lawful Evil compares to the other alignments, what their favourite quotes might be and insults they might give out!
+Keep reading for Lawful Evil traits, character background ideas, how Lawful Evil compares to the other alignments, what their favourite quotes might be and more!
+Get to know the Lawful Evil alignment!

 Lawful Evil definition